 - 1. Draw a binary tree showing the initial stock value and having the right number, N, of time-intervals. - 2.
-Fill in the stock prices: after one time interval, these are Su (upper) and Sd (lower); after two time-intervals, $Su^2$ , S and $Sd^2 = S/u^2$ ; after i time-intervals, these are $Su^jd^{i-j} = Su^{2j-i}$ at the node with j 'up' steps and i-j 'down' steps (the '(i,j)' node). - 3.
-Using the strike price K and the prices at the terminal nodes, fill in the payoffs $(f{N,j} = \max[K - Su^j d^{N-j}, 0])$ from the option at the terminal nodes (where, at expiry, the values of the European and American options coincide) underneath the terminal prices.

-- 4. Work back down the tree one time-step.
-Fill in the 'European' value at the penultimate nodes as the discounted values of the upper and lower right (terminal node) values, under the risk-neutral measure ' $p^$ times lower right plus $1-p^$ times upper right' [notation of IV.6 Week 6].
-Fill in the 'intrinsic' (or early-exercise) value the value if the option is exercised.
-Fill in the American put value as the higher of these. - 5.
-Treat these values as 'terminal node values', and fill in the values one time-step earlier by repeating Step 4 for this 'reduced tree'. - 6.
-Iterate.
-The value of the American put at time 0 is the value at the root-the last node to be filled in.
-The 'early-exercise region' is the node set where the early-exercise value is the higher; the rest is the 'continuation region'.
+Fill in the stock prices: after one time interval, these are Su (upper) and Sd (lower); after two time-intervals, Su^2 , S and $Sd^2 = S/u^2$; after i time-intervals, these are $Su^jd^{i-j} = Su^{2j-i}$ at the node with j 'up' steps and i-j 'down' steps (the '(i,j)' node). - 3.
+Using the strike price K and the prices at the terminal nodes, fill in the payoffs $(f{N,j} = \max[K Su^j d^{N-j}, 0])$ from the option at the terminal nodes (where, at expiry, the values of the European and American options coincide) underneath the terminal prices. - 4.
+Fill in the European values, corresponding to continuation (ignoring early exercise).
+We do this by backward recursion.
+Start from the terminal nodes (where the value is the payoff).
+By Risk-Neutral Valuation (IV.4, Week 3b), the value at the penultimate nodes is the discounted P^ -average of the upper and lower right (terminal) neighbouring values ' p^ times lower right plus $1-p^$ times upper right'.
+Then use these to fill in the European values one time-step earlier similarly, and so on, down to the root (initial) node. - 5.
+Fill in the early-exercise values (from current price and strike K). - 6.
+Fill in the Amerian values as the higher of these two.
+This gives (a) the value at time 0 as the value at the root; (b) the continuation and early-exercise regions (use colour coding if working by hand!).